fuzziqersoftware/resource_dasm/README.md

 This project contains multiple tools for reverse-engineering classic Mac OS applications and games.

+The tools in this project are:
+- General disassemblers
-The most general of these is **resource_dasm**, which reads and converts resources from the resource fork of any classic Mac OS file, including applications. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.
-Most of resource_dasm's functionality is also included in a library built alongside it named libresource_file.
+    - **resource_dasm**: reads resources from the resource fork of any classic Mac OS file, including applications, and converts them to modern formats. resource_dasm can also disassemble raw 68k or PowerPC machine code, as well as PEFF executables that contain code for either of those CPU architectures.

-There are several programs for working with specific programs (mostly games):
+    - **libresource_file**: a library implementing most of resource_dasm's functionality
+    - **render_bits**: a raw data renderer, useful for figuring out embedded images or 2-D arrays in unknown file formats
+- Decompressors/dearchivers for specific formats
+    - **dc_dasm**: extracts resources from the DC Data file from Dark Castle and converts the sprites into BMP images
+    - **hypercard_dasm**: disassembles HyperCard stacks and draws card images
+    - **macski_decomp**: decompresses the COOK/CO2K/RUN4 encodings used by MacSki
+    - **mohawk_dasm**: disassembles Mohawk archives used by Myst, Riven, Prince of Persia 2, and other games
+- Game sprite renderers
     - **bt_render**: converts sprites from Bubble Trouble and Harry the Handsome Executive into BMP images
+    - **sc2k_render**: converts sprites from SimCity 2000 into BMP images
+    - **step_on_it_render**: converts sprites from Step On It! into BMP images
-- **dc_dasm**: disassembles DC Data from Dark Castle and converts the sprites into BMP images
+    - **thezone_render**: converts sprites from TheZone into BMP images
+- Game map generators
     - **ferazel_render**: generates maps from Ferazel's Wand world files
-- **gamma_zee_render**: generates maps of Gamma Zee mazes
+    - **gamma_zee_render**: maps of Gamma Zee mazes
     - **harry_render**: generates maps from Harry the Handsome Executive world files
-- **hypercard_dasm**: disassembles HyperCard stacks and draws card images
     - **infotron_render**: generates maps from Infotron levels files
-- **macski_decomp**: decompresses the COOK/CO2K/RUN4 encodings used by MacSki
-- **mohawk_dasm**: disassembles Mohawk archives used by Myst, Riven, Prince of Persia 2, and other games
     - **mshines_render**: generates maps from Monkey Shines world files
     - **realmz_dasm**: generates maps from Realmz scenarios and disassembles the scenario scripts into readable assembly-like syntax
-- **sc2k_render**: converts sprites from SimCity 2000 into BMP images
-- **step_on_it_render**: converts sprites from Step On It! into BMP images
-- **thezone_render**: converts sprites from TheZone into BMP images

-There's also a basic image renderer called **render_bits** which is useful in figuring out embedded images or 2-D arrays in unknown file formats.

 ## Building